aiur-adept/fight2.js/README.md

 ### Deployment

+1. set up your cluster

+2. deploy the oauth client json with `kubectl create secret generic oauth-client-secret --from-file=oauth_client.json=/path/to/your/oauth_client.json`

-1. Deploy using the kubernetes yml's
+3. Deploy using the `/kubernetes` yml's